 How many people can your camp hold?

-Our main camp cabin area can sleep 214 in cabins and other buildings, our lodges can sleep 100, and our tent camping areas can hold well over 1,000.
+Our main camp cabin area can now sleep 246 in cabins (if including Fox Den and Duck), 224 in just cabins.
+Our lodges can sleep 100, and our tent camping areas can hold well over 1,000.
 If your group exceeds these numbers, let us know and we will find a way to meet your needs!

 Do you have indoor, rainy-day space?